*ACTRESS PAULA PATTON'S ETHNICITY AND PARENTS ACCORDING TO GOOGLE SEARCH

-Above: HUSBAND AND WIFE: Paula Patton and recording artist husband Robin Thicke, are the most high profile interracial couple in the world.
+Above: HUSBAND AND WIFE: Paula Patton and recording artist husband Robin Thicke, were one of the most high profile interracial couples in the world before their split early this year.
 Thicke, whose controversial single 'Blurred Lines' recently topped the charts, has been married to Patton for eight years.
 When they first started dating, the Mission Impossible star kept it a secret, fearing a backlash from African Americans at the college where she studied, on account of the fact that Thicke was white.

 Below; ON A MISSION: Paula Patton as agent Jane Carter, with Tom Cruise in a still from the movie Mission Impossible 4: Ghost Protocol.

 Bottom: FILM PLUS FASHION: Four of Paula Patton's magazine covers: Clockwise from left: Patton makes the cover of the December 2011 edition of fashion magazine Harper's Bazaar's Arabian edition; Patton is hailed as 'The New Halle Berry' on the cover of Giant magazine, winter 2009; Complex magazine, December/January 2010-2011.
 A pregnant Paula Patton makes the cover of Ebony magazine's May 2010 edition.